aerian-studios/ignite-typescript-boilerplate/readme.md

 ### Tests

 We create Jest tests alongside the components, reducers and sagas.
-Currently you need to enable this by editing `ignite/ignite.json` and adding `"tests": "jest"`.
+Enable this by adding `"tests": "jest"` to `ignite/ignite.json`.

 ### Code generation